 After the first round, instruct the teams to repeat the exact same task.

-Once two rounds are complete, discuss the importance of:
+Once two rounds are complete, lead a discussion on the importance of the following:

 Although the employee may have good intentions, they mistakenly use words such as: